hazelcast/hazelcast/docs/design/sql/02-operator-interface.md

 # SQL Operator Interface

 ## Overview
-In databases SQL queries are typically represented in a form of operator tree, called "Volcano Model", introduced in Goetz Graefe's seminal paper [[1]].
-In this document we describe the design of the operator interface in Hazelcast Mustang engine.
+In databases, SQL queries are typically represented in a form of operator tree, called **Volcano Model**, introduced in Goetz Graefe seminal paper [[1]].

+In this document, we describe the design of the operator interface in the Hazelcast Mustang engine.

 ## Relational Operators
-SQL query is first parsed into **parse tree**, which is used for syntax validation and semantic checks.
+An SQL query is first parsed into a **parse tree**, which is used for syntactic and semantic checking.

 The parse tree is then converted into **relational operator tree**, or simply **relational tree**, for optimization.
-Relational tree is more convenient because it's structure is simpler than the structure of the parse tree.
+The relational tree is more convenient because its structure is simpler than the structure of the parse tree.

 A **query plan**, consisting of a relational tree and supplemental information, is submitted for execution after the optimization.